 NPGA Welcomes New Directors

-John Brooks, Brooks Gas Co.
+- Brian Brooks, Brooks Gas Co.
 Inc., Missouri State Director

 - Alex Gallard, Blue Star Gas, Washington State Director

 - Lance Dalton, Quality Steel, Manufacturers Section Director

 - Bruce Thompson, Thompson Energy Insurance Services, Services Section Director